Why study maths?

-Mathematics has links to many other subjects including Science, Geography, Technology, Art and Design and P.E.
+Maths has links with many subjects including Science, Geography, Technology, Physical Education, Economics and computing.

 How will my child learn mathematics at Tabor?